MicrosoftDocs/minecraft-creator/creator/Reference/Content/BlockReference/Examples/BlockComponents/minecraftBlock_creative_category.md

 # Block Documentation - minecraft:creative_category

-`minecraft:creative_category` is a `string` component that sets the destroy time property for the block.
+`minecraft:creative_category` is a component that specifies the creative group for the block.

 >[!IMPORTANT]
 > `minecraft:creative_category` requires the Holiday Creator Features experimental toggle to be set to `true` in order to function properly.